• Skip to main content

 Quantum and bar lights are better for an even light spread, while COBs are better for a deeper penetration.
 Blurple are not the best for either.
 Like COBs, they also need fans in the fixture.

-Finally, because they still have a lot of red and blue diodes, the light they emit is a bluish, purplish, pinkish light.
+Finally, because many still have a lot of red and blue diodes, the light they emit is a bluish, purplish, pinkish light.
 Blurple.

 This light is not pleasing on the eyes and it also makes it difficult to see what is going on with your plants.
 They simply look more natural under the mostly white light of those other types of fixtures.

-There are still tons of blurple lights on the market.
-BestVA is our favorite brand, because they offer the best value.
+There are not so many blurple lights on the market anymore.
+BestVA is our favorite brand, because they offer the best value and their updated lights are more white than blurple.
 KingLED is our top alternative.
 We have a review of KingLED here.

 BestVA used to use Bridgelux and Epistar chips and diodes, but they have recently switched to Samsung LM301B, which is one big reason we like these lights.
 The Samsung ships and diodes are simply more efficient than the competition.